stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 ### Reference types

-Any time a function takes a vector or matrix type, it needs to be able to handle an expression.
-Some expressions can be expensive to evaluate, so when they are evaluated, they should be saved.
-This includes any arithmetic operation, a matrix multiply, or a sum, or something else.
-Some expressions are cheap to evaluate though, any of the Eigen views quality here (transpose, block access, segment, etc).
+Any time a function takes a vector or matrix type, it needs to be able to also handle an expression that evaluates to that type.
+Some expressions can be expensive to evaluate, so each expression should be evaluated only once.
+If the results of an expression is needed in multiple places, they should be saved.
+Eigen expressions can result from many places, including arithmetic operations, a matrix multiply, a sum, or a variety of other things.
+Some expressions are cheap to evaluate, any of the Eigen views qualify here (transpose, block access, segment, etc).
 In this case, evaluating the expression is not necessary -- it would only lead to another allocate and copy.

 The Math function `to_ref` is a solution for this.
 For a vector or matrix variable `x`, `to_ref(x)` returns an Eigen reference to the